wallarm/docker-wallarm-node/README.md

 #### Simplified mode

 * `NGINX_BACKEND` — backend address for all incoming requests.
-If not has "http://" или "https://" prefix , then uses "http://".
+If it doesn't have "http://" or "https://" prefix , then "http://" is used by default.
 Read more in proxy_pass.
 * `WALLARM_MODE` — nginx-wallarm mode.
 Read more in wallarm_mode.

 #### Configuration files